Skip to main content

 4. Create an API profile and API user

-The API User role for the API key must have:
+The API User role for the API key must have User-ID Agent in the 'XML API' section only.

 palo-admin-roles.png